Click on the “+” for downloadable teacher resources and more!

 – Various assessments and curricula (Contact us at [email protected] for more information)

-- Early Learning Standards (Contact us at DECA@devereux.org for more information)
+– Early Learning Standards (Contact us at DE[email protected] for more information)

 The Devereux Early Childhood Assessment – Clinical Version (DECA-C):A behavioral rating scale that assesses both protective factors and behavioral concerns in children ages 2-5.
 Scales on the DECA-C include Initiative, Self-Control, Attachment, Total Protective Factors, Aggression, Attention Problems, Withdrawal/Depression, and Emotional Control Problems.
 While parents and teachers complete the rating, the DECA-C must be scored and interpreted by a qualified professional with training in test interpretation.

 Facing the Challenge 2 Disc DVDs: Over 120 minutes of video from real classrooms, expert interviews, and instruction on how to prevent and address challenging behaviors in young children.
-Use this for staff development either as a stand alone video, or, with the accompanying trainer/facilitator guide.
+Use these teacher resources for staff development either as a stand alone video, or, with the accompanying trainer/facilitator guide.

-Classroom Moments DVD: Broken into six categories (Prevention in Action, Observation Segments, Positive Guidance, Learning Opportunities, Pre-Case Study, and Post-Intervention Case Study), these ambient video clips are a great enhancement to any presentation, training session, or staff meeting to discuss prevention of and intervention with challenging behaviors.
+Classroom Moments DVD: Broken into six categories (Prevention in Action, Observation Segments, Positive Guidance, Learning Opportunities, Pre-Case Study, and Post-Intervention Case Study), these ambient video clips are a great enhancement to any presentation, training session, or staff meeting to discuss prevention of and intervention with challenging behaviors, or promotion of social skills for children.
 A trainer/facilitator guide provides many options for us in staff development.

 FLIP IT (R): Transforming Challenging Behavior Book: The four steps of the FLIP IT problem-solving process are Feelings, Limits, Inquiries and Prompts.
 Use these steps when a child is using a challenging behavior, or, stuck in a difficult situation.
+Promotes healthy social skills for children!
 Parents and teachers alike LOVE FLIP IT!

 In this 2.5-day intensive, interactive train-the-trainer session, participants delve more deeply into the understanding of, prevention of, and planned responses to challenging behaviors in preschool children.
 In this session, participants will learn: